go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

 ### What should be done in the future
 - Wire `a`/`A` in `internal/tui/app` to call `SetAllVisibleIncluded()` + auto-save + toast.

+---

+## Step 10: Clipboard export of generation context (WIP)

+This step wires the “copy context” workflow end-to-end: build the canonical generation request, format it into a human-readable text blob, and copy it to the system clipboard with toast feedback.
+The key goal is to make it trivial to paste the exact context into another tool (or into an LLM UI) without re-running generation.

+**Commit (code):** N/A — in progress

+### What I did
+- N/A (in progress)

+### Why
+- “Copy context” is a key UX primitive for this tool: it enables fast iteration and easy handoff without requiring the built-in mock generator.

+### What worked
+- N/A (in progress)

+### What didn't work
+- N/A (in progress)

+### What I learned
+- N/A (in progress)

+### What was tricky to build
+- N/A (in progress)

+### What warrants a second pair of eyes
+- Making sure the exported text matches the exact inputs used by `Controller.GenerateDescription()` (same included files, same prompt, same additional context).

+### What should be done in the future
+- N/A (in progress)